mcwwcm1/rise-server/README.md

 ## The Rise Project Server Repository

-A game server written primarily in C++ using Beast and libpqxx.
+A game server written primarily in C++ using Beast and SQLite.

 This document was looking a bit lonely so I added a pic:
 ![Cool baby](https://media.discordapp.net/attachments/457351677452877835/863124884565786655/14919_mirror.jpg?width=737&height=460)